 In this book chapter I demonstrate the ways in which the Hanford Nuclear Works existed in a communicative context of “partial silence,” a middle ground between “knowing” and “not knowing,” from the end of the Second World War to the end of the Cold War.
 In particular, in this essay I investigate how the qualities and meanings of such a silence altered over time, impacting public understanding of nuclear research and environmental hazards.

-04 — “The Work of the Roman Newtonians in the Italian Enlightenment,” in Viewpoint, Magazine of the British Society for the History of Science 108 (2015): 8–9.
+04 — “The Work of the Roman Newtonians in the Italian Enlightenment,” Viewpoint: Magazine of the British Society for the History of Science, 2015, Vol. 108, pp. 8–9.

 This short piece offers an introductory overview of the early modern intellectual milieu in Rome at the time of Francesco Bianchini and Celestino Galiani.
 In this essay, I stress the reasons why this backdrop proved fundamental to the spread of Newtonianism in early modern Italy.

 03 — “Corrado Gini and the Scientific Basis of Fascist Racism,” Medicina nei Secoli Arte e Scienza, 2014, Vol. 26, No. 3, pp. 821–856.